vindar/tgx/docs/intro_api_2D.md

 @section sec_extensions TGX extensions via external librairies

-TGX implements bindings that makes it very easy to use external libraries to add new capabilities to the Image class, such as displaying classic image format (PNG, GIF, JPEG) and TrueType fonts...
+TGX implements bindings that makes it easy to use external libraries to add new capabilities to the Image class, such as displaying classic image format (PNG, GIF, JPEG) and TrueType fonts...

-@subsection subsec_openfontrender drawing text with TrueType fonts
+@subsection subsec_openfontrender Drawing text with TrueType fonts

 Install Takkao's **OpenRenderFont** library from  https://github.com/takkaO/OpenFontRender/.

-We just need to include both libraries into the project to activate the bindings between TGX and OpenFontRender:
+Simply include both libraries into the project to activate the bindings between TGX and OpenFontRender:
 ~~~{.cpp}
 #include <tgx.h>
 #include <OpenFontRender.h>